 5. Advertise roles internally as well as externally

-Show that you recognize their strengths and their potential, and don’t exclude them from applying for promotions by choosing to solely focus your search outside of the business.
+Show that you recognise their strengths and their potential, and don’t exclude them from applying for promotions by choosing to solely focus your search outside of the business.

 6. Develop and reward employees

-This doesn’t just mean creating a company-wide development program and marketing it internally.
+This doesn’t just mean creating a company-wide development programme and marketing it internally.
 It’s understanding individual employees’ drive and ambitions, and matching opportunities to keep them fulfilled in their roles.

 7. Understand what employees want